 The numbers of shares in the Company held during the financial year by each director of Carbon Minerals Limited and other key management personnel of the Group, including their personally related entities, are set out below.
-Where shares are held by the individual director or executive and any entity under the joint or several control of the individual director or executive they are shown as 'beneficially held'.
-Shares held by those who are defined by AASB 124 Related Party Disclosures as close members of the family of the individual director or executive are shown as 'non-beneficially held'.
+Where shares are held by the individual director or executive they are shown as 'beneficially held'.
+Shares held by those who are defined by AASB 124 Related Party Disclosures as close members of the family of the individual director or executive and any entity under the joint or several control of the individual director or executive are shown as 'non-beneficially held'.